brainstem-org/brainstem_support/docs/api/modules/subject_state_change.md

 - `Craniotomy`
 - `BrainLesion`

-A detailed list of the accepted schemas for the `type_json` field, related to each `type`, can be found in
+A detailed list of the accepted schemas for the `details` field, related to each `type`, can be found in

-These are the available `coordinates` options for Subject State Change:
+These are the available `coordinates_system` options for Subject State Change:
 - `External_XYZ_Absolute`
 - `Stereotaxic_BregmaAbsolute`
 - `Stereotaxic_BregmaBrainSurface`